gigasnail/gigasnail-twitch-chatgpt/README.md

 ## Usage

+### Web Dashboard Control

+Access the web dashboard at your bot's URL to:
+- Toggle the master bot on/off switch
+- Enable/disable individual features
+- Monitor real-time statistics
+- Re-authorize with Twitch when needed

 ### Commands

 You can interact with the bot using Twitch chat commands.
 By default, the command is `!gpt`.
 You can change this in the environment variables.